 A dog purchase or the purchase of an animal should be considered well and never a spontaneous action!

-If you like, you can see in our blog under the category "adopt an angel" a few fur noses, which are urgently looking for a home and can be communicated throughout Europe.
-We support the shelter APAD in Denia (Spain) on the Costa Blanca and Camino a una nueva vida in Benidoleig.
+If you like, you can see under the category "Rescue Project" a few fur noses, which are urgently looking for a home and can be transported throughout Europe.
+We support the shelter APAD in Denia (Spain) on the Costa Blanca.
 We can recommend this shelter with a good conscience.
 We from Dog is Awesome help in this shelter as volunteers and know that all dogs are best cared for as possible, it is a clean and well-maintained facility and the medical treatment of sick animals are absolutely in the foreground.